 When we die, our titles, our money, our achievements – we cannot take them with us nor can they hold our hand as we pass from here to there.
-An inkblot in a post-mortem text-book pales in comparison to laying in the sunshine, to smiling and hugging and living with people who matter to you.
+A prestigious inkblot post-mortem pales in comparison to laying in the sunshine, to smiling and hugging and living with people who matter to you.
 All of these blessings, all of this goodness… what is the point of the universe concentrating this temporary goodness in our lives if NOT to pass it along?
 To leave the world with a bit more light before ours runs out?

 Caring, giving wholly of yourself and from your blessings (which absolutely must include yourself) – this is why we are here.
 To pool and multiply our light for the present and future and in so doing, expand the light within ourselves.

 So Ladies (and Lady-lovers): give.
-Give a smile to a stranger, give your time to your community, give money to a cause you believe in, give love to those who mean the most to you and those who don’t “deserve” it, give acceptance and fucking metaphorical high-fives to yourself.
+Give a smile to a stranger, give your time to your community, give money to a cause you believe in, give love to those who mean the most to you and those who don’t “deserve” it, give full, whole-hearted acceptance to yourself.
 And don’t forget to willingly receive when others give to you, since giving cannot exist without a willing recipient.

 Your blessings of all sorts are an opportunity to make yourself and the world a little happier, a little more loving, and a little more connected.
 Seize them.